Strategic Planning

 I worked at a nonprofit going through what became a three-year succession nightmare.
 The founder had been with the organization since its inception and genuinely wanted to transition leadership responsibly.
 She brought in several executive directors and other leaders to help pave the way for new leadership, demonstrating her commitment to organizational continuity.

 Unfortunately, good intentions weren't enough.
-The process never quite worked effectively because we lacked systematic frameworks for complex transitions.
-Hand-offs were scattered and unclear, authority remained muddled and confusing, and new leaders consistently felt undermined despite everyone's best efforts.
-Additionally, there were repeated clashes about vision, values, and future planning direction that we hadn't anticipated or prepared for.
+Hand-offs were scattered and unclear.
+Authority remained muddled and confusing.
+New leaders consistently felt undermined despite everyone's best efforts.
+There were repeated clashes about vision, values, and future planning direction that we hadn't anticipated or prepared for.
+Nobody was acting in bad faith -- we just didn't have a clear process for something this complicated.

-Eventually, after significant organizational pain, we had to create a detailed step-by-step plan with crystal-clear roles and responsibilities to ensure a smooth transition.
+Eventually, after significant organizational pain, we had to stop and create a detailed step-by-step plan with crystal-clear roles and responsibilities.
 It was an extremely painful process that caused some unfortunate turnover in both the organization and the board.
-The trauma could have been avoided with better planning, more transparent and difficult discussions early on, and systematic scenario planning exercises to anticipate and prepare for change.
+The trauma could have been avoided with better planning, more transparent and difficult discussions early on, and honest scenario planning to anticipate what could go wrong.

 Leadership transition process